History

 The pictures in this collection are not meant to duplicate the scores of photographs already seen in many of the major newspapers and magazines published throughout the world.
 Photographs of the lowering of the Portuguese Flag at Government House are examples of what we have avoided trying to duplicate.
 These pictures are intended as a personal recount of a very significant event for the Macanese Diaspora.

-All pictures remain the property of Casa de Macau Vancouver and may not be copied, reproduced or otherwise disassembled without permission.
+All pictures remain the property of Casa de Macau Club Vancouver and may not be copied, reproduced or otherwise disassembled without permission.